kpunith8/Links-and-Tutorials/go/go-lang-tutorials.md

   - The install directory is controlled by the `GOPATH` and `GOBIN`

-  - If `GOPATH` is set, binaries are installed to the `bin subdirectory` of the first directory in the GOPATH list.
+  - If `GOPATH` is set, binaries are installed to the `/bin sub directory` of the first directory in the GOPATH list.
-    Otherwise, binaries are installed to the `bin subdirectory` of the default `GOPATH`
+    Otherwise, binaries are installed to the `bin sub directory` of the default `GOPATH`

 ### Importing packages from your module

 - Create a `ds` package and use it from the `sample.go` program

-- Create a directory `ds` under `gosamples` and add a file named `ds.go` and add some code, to export some code it should start with a `uppercase letter` for ex: function name should start with a uppercase letter
+- Create a directory `ds` under `gosamples` and add a file named `ds.go` and add some code, to export some code it should start with a `uppercase letter` for eg, function name should start with a uppercase letter, `GetName`

 - File name can be different but it should have the package name as its parent folder, here, `ds` is the package name and file name can be `func-utils.go`